TheOdinProject/curriculum/ruby/ruby.md

       end
     end

 So one reason blocks are great is because you can write a sort of generic method like `each` which wraps your block in code that says what to do with it.
-Another use case is when creating methods where you want to optionally be able to override how they "work" internally by supplying your own block -- `.sort` lets you supply your own block to determine how to actually order the items of the array if you want to!
+Another use case is when creating methods where you want to optionally be able to override how they "work" internally by supplying your own block -- `sort` lets you supply your own block to determine how to actually order the items of the array if you want to!

 A lot of beginners just blindly take it on faith that `each` and `map` and `select` etc. all work the way they do.
 You're more skeptical than that, which is good.
 They're really quite simple and you'll get a chance to build your own soon enough.